 Mega mixologist Tony C at 69 Colebrooke Row never disappoints, especially when he uses a homemade horseradish vodka, his very own homemade pepper sauce and some pepper distillate (whatever that is), this seriously does the job.
 As does The Red Snapper at Hix, another damn good choice if you’re wanting a pick me up.
 With Beefeater London dry gin poured with Sundance tomato juice, lemon juice, Tabasco sauce and Mark’s Mary mix, this is the hair of the dog you’ve been looking for.

 Want to hide from the pram pushers and crying kids in Borough Market?
 Roast has one of the best looking BMs in town, and the seed infused vodka is a revelation!
 Get the drink in and enjoy.
 Headed East?
-Take a trip to The Zetter Townhouse, it has its own parsley vodka, which they can make meat or veg friendly so everyone’s happy, plus, both are delicious.
+Take a trip to The Zetter Townhouse, it has its own horseraydish vodka and homemade tabasco, which they can make meat or veg friendly so everyone’s happy, plus, both are delicious.

 Another quirky take on the BM is hidden in a block of flats.
 Barts speakeasy have launched a Bloody Mary menu with some very alternative takes on the hangover drink.
 Some with Bloodshot vodka but no tomato juice, more of a Martini style if you wish.
 Try the Bloody Liability, a heady mix of Belvedere vodka, Bloodshot, fresh beetroot, lemon juice and honey.
 Garnished with green salad topped with beetroot and parmesan shavings… your hair of the dog is served!